ibm-cloud-docs/power-iaas/vpn-connections.md

 IKE policy version 2 is not compatible with policy-based VPN connections.
 If you attempt to add an IKE policy version 2 to a policy-based VPN connection, an error is displayed.
 {: important}

-This is the display of an example VPN connection:
+The display of an example VPN connection is as follows:

 ```ID                      1471c65163dd44daa969cf3edddd20a8
 Name                    rs-vpc-vpn01